-- Check the individual conference call for papers for additional requirements (for example, some conferences require 2- to 3-page extended summary for technical review, or have instructions for award competitions)
+- Check the individual conference Call for Papers for additional requirements (for example, some conferences require a 2- to 3-page extended summary for technical review, or have instructions for award competitions)

 Note: Only original material should be submitted.
 Commercial papers, papers with no new research/development content, and papers with proprietary restrictions will not be accepted for presentation.